Ghofran-nasr/Diamond-Price-Regression/README.md

 8- The best result was with using XGBRegression with RMSE is 540, and a Score is 0.98

 9- Get prediction using test data, and prepare a submission CSV file to submit.or each one

-8- The best result was with using XGBRegression with RMSE is 540, and Score is 0.98

-9- Get prediction using test data, and prepare a submiision CSV file to submit.